 How to Test for SIBO

-While yeast overgrowth and most sources of gut infection can be detected in a stool test, SIBO is best revealed in a breath test.
+While yeast overgrowth and most causes of gut infections can be detected in a stool test, SIBO is best revealed via a breath test.
 This is because the breath allows us to determine the presence of gas-producing bacteria.
 The gas is emitted because of fermenting bacteria, which will usually produce measurable levels of hydrogen and methane.

-Because SIBO is a hot new topic in the gut world, some more progressive conventional medicine doctors may be willing to test you for it — although you may have to be proactive and ask for the test yourself.
+Because SIBO is a hot new topic in the gut world, more and more progressive conventional medicine doctors may be willing to test you for it — although you may have to be proactive and ask for the test yourself.
 Functional medicine practitioners, gastroenterologists, and major Academic Treatment Centers will have access to advanced diagnostic tests, possibly administered using a breath-testing machine.

-Otherwise, you can order a SIBO breath test kit that uses Lactulose to stimulate the bacteria to release their giveaway gases.
+Otherwise, you can order a SIBO breath test kit that uses lactulose (to stimulate the bacteria) to release their gases.
 SIBO breath tests are offered by Direct Labs.
 Choose the Small Intestinal Bacterial Overgrowth 2-Hr Lactulose (SIBO, BOSI)-Genova Kit.

-It’s important to find out if you have SIBO because treating a bacterial overgrowth can not only help regenerate your sugar digestive enzymes, greatly improving digestion, it may also result in remission from Hashimoto’s in some cases.
+It’s important to find out if you have SIBO, as treating a bacterial overgrowth may not only greatly improve digestion, it may also result in remission from Hashimoto’s in some cases.

 SIBO Treatment Options